ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/wednesday/alignment.md

 ---

 **14\.** Ok, let's go back to the command-line.
 Now we are going to run all of the STAR alignments on the cluster.
-We will run the script from the base directory:
+We will run the script, [star.slurm](./star.slurm) from the base directory:

     cd ~/rnaseq_example